riansyah251641/kartu-ucapan-web/README.md

 We welcome contributions to our project!
 If you have ideas for new features or improvements, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.

-Thank you for your interest in our birthday celebration website project!
+### Thank you for your interest in our birthday celebration website project!